smikhalevski/doubter/README.md

 ```

 A check callback receives the shape output value and must return an issue or an array of issues if the value is invalid.

-> [!NOTE]\
-> Check callbacks can throw a [`ValidationError`](#validation-errors) to notify Doubter that parsing
-> issues occurred.
-While this has the same effect as returning an array of issues, it is recommended to throw a
-> `ValidationError` as the last resort since catching errors has a high performance penalty.

-If value is valid, a check callback must return `null`, `undefined`, or an empty array.
+If the value is valid, a check callback must return `null`, `undefined`, or an empty array.

 Most shapes have a set of built-in checks.
 The check we've just implemented above is called `gt` (greater than):